-This is the approach for new businesses, new product launches and all things new.
-To sell your product, address your audience with the right communication, speak their language.
-Change your language and design style depending on your potential buyer’s gender, localisation, lifestyle and match your social media activities to your industry rush hours on social media.
-If you want to get to know your audience better with social listening, you need to equip yourself with the proper tool and follow these steps:
+This is the approach for new businesses, new product launches – basically, all new things.
+To sell your product, address your audience using an appropriate approach.
+Speak their language!
+Change your tone of communication and design style depending on your potential buyers’ gender, geographical location, lifestyle, et cetera.
+Match your social media activities to your industry’s rush hours on social media.
+If you want to get to know your audience better with social listening, follow these steps:

 - Pick keywords specific to your industry.

 - Include these keywords in your search queries.